Hooke's Law

 Answer:

-is the point beyond which the extension and force are no longer directly proportional-this is the maximum force that can be applied to the spring so that it still obeys Hooke's Law.
+is the point beyond which the extension and force are no longer directly proportional - this is the maximum force that can be applied to the spring so that it still obeys Hooke's Law.
+The line starts to curve after this point.

 This point is called the limit of proportionality.